tomcsojn/geograpy3/README.md

 ## If You're Really Serious

-You can of course use each of Geograpy's modules on their own.
+You can of course use each of Geograpy3's modules on their own.
 For example:

     from geograpy import extraction